2024年10月1日火曜日

 While it's great to get along with others who share different preferences on the track, there were moments when it drained my energy.
 That's why I made a conscious decision to maintain a healthy distance from anything or anyone I didn't resonate with to safeguard my mental well-being.

-Coincidentally, around that same time, my long-time friend Aizawa-san, affectionately known as "Ken-Papa," handed me a few small items at our local commercial track.
+Coincidentally, around that same time, my long-time friend Aizawa-san, affectionately known as "Ken-Papa", handed me a few small items at our local commercial track.
 He stopped me and retrieved something from his slot car box, saying,

 "I thought you might appreciate these, and you have a knack for fixing things just the way you like."